timescale/docs/getting-started/compress-data.md

     each compression option and its `orderby` and `segmentby` attributes:

     ```sql
-    -- See info about compression
     SELECT * FROM timescaledb_information.compression_settings;
     ```

-1. The results look a bit like this:
+1. The results look like this:

     ```bash
     hypertable_schema|hypertable_name |attname|segmentby_column_index|orderby_column_index|orderby_asc|orderby_nullsfirst|